 - GC does not "re-publish" content from elsewhere on the web.
-All of our articles are completely original.
+All of our articles are completely organic and original.

 Our Buying Guide and "Affiliate Content" Policy

-However, I do find it frustrating when "guitar sites" publish content that promotes an affiliate product with little, or perhaps zero, additional information or value provided.
-Since Guitar Chalk's inception (in 2012) this has become extremely prevalent and is something I want the GC brand to stay away from.
+However, it is frustrating when "guitar sites" publish content that promotes an affiliate product with little, or perhaps zero, additional information or value provided.
+Since Guitar Chalk's inception, in 2012, the aforementioned practice has become extremely prevalent and is something we want the GC magazine to stay away from.

 Having said that:

 We do believe there is a great demand for advice and input when it comes to buying different guitar gear.
-As a consequence, I don't believe there is anything wrong with affiliate-focused posts that recommend products.
+As a consequence, there is nothing wrong with affiliate-focused posts that recommend products.
 On the contrary, it can be quite helpful.

 Yet, this type of content still needs to meet a certain standard of quality and to bring value to the reader, beyond providing a link and a shoddy sales pitch.

-To hold ourselves to this standard (our past content hasn't always lived up to them), these are our commitments, in regards to our affiliate and/or "buying" content moving forward:
+To hold ourselves to these standards (our past content hasn't always lived up to them), these are our commitments in regards to our affiliate and "buying" content:

 - Affiliate content is written in a "magazine-style" copy, meaning we provide a significant amount of information about the product meant to help readers discern a proper buying context.
-In other words, we're looking to highlight the "ideal buyer" and not to simply sell to everyone.
+We're looking to highlight the "ideal buyer" and are not attempting to sell to everyone.